Soumi7/OAKD_depthai_blazepose/README.md

 ![Edge mode](img/pipeline_edge_mode.png)

 For depth-capable devices, when measuring the 3D location of a reference point, more nodes are used and not represented here (2 mono cameras, stereo node, spatial location calculator).

-*Note : the Edge mode schema is missing a custom NeuralNetwork node between the ImageManip node on the right and the landmark NeuralNetwork.
-This custom NeuralNetwork runs a very simple model that normalize (divide by 255) the output image from the ImageManip node.
-This is a temporary fix, should be removed when depthai ImageManip node will support setFrameType(RGBF16F16F16p).*

 ## Inferred 3D vs Measured 3D